 Brines -

 A brine is a salt and water solution.
 It usually contains sugar as well and other flavourings.
 The ratio of salt to water is 16-1.
-So for every cup of water, you want 1 tbsp of salt.
+So for every cup of water, you want 1 tablespoon of salt.
 For ribs, I usually add equal parts sugar to salt.

 If you wanted to brine two racks of ribs you would likely use 4 litres of water, 1 cup of salt, 1 cup sugar, a small handful of peppercorns, 4 bay leaves, a bunch of thyme and 1 cinnamon stick.
 Heat all of this together until the sugar and salt have dissolved.
 Let cool to room temperature, strain, and add your ribs.
 Let the ribs sit, in the brine, the fridge, for at least 6 hours.
 Now, they are ready to cook.